 A Hard Realization

 For parents, learning that their child has a substance abuse problem can be devastating.
 For some, it can be difficult to accept the reality of the situation.
 Picturing one’s child as a drug abuser can seem unbelievable.
 However, it can be helpful to put things into perspective.
 Almost ten percent of adolescents, those between 12 and 17, meet the drug abuse criteria established by the U.S Department of Health and Human Services.
-The problem is substantial, and parents are not alone in their struggle to find help.
+The problem is substantial, and parents are not alone in their struggle to find help through adolescent drug rehab and recovery.

-Alcohol and drug rehabilitation programs geared towards adolescents must take a slightly different approach than those aimed at adults.
+Adolescent drug rehab programs must take a slightly different approach than those aimed at adults.
 Adolescents live in a different world than their parents, and their reasons for using drugs may not be the same as an adult’s reasons.
 Furthermore, their lives are wrapped up in school, friends and the struggle to develop maturity – all things that adults often take for granted.

 Drugs also affect youth in different ways than older people, which sometimes requires a different style of rehabilitation than normally used.
 There is also the aspect of family to consider.
 Children’s lives are interwoven with their families, and forgetting to factor this in can vastly inhibit the effectiveness of treatment.